Crater Lake in Klamath County, Oregon — The American West (Northwest)

 Other nearby markers.
-At least 4 other markers are within 8 miles of this marker, measured as the crow flies.
-After the Collapse (here, next to this marker); Stephen Tyng Mather (approx. 0.2 miles away); Glacial Valleys (approx. ¼ mile away); Pumice Desert (approx. 8 miles away).
+At least 6 other markers are within 8 miles of this marker, measured as the crow flies.
+After the Collapse (here, next to this marker); Stephen Tyng Mather (approx. 0.2 miles away); Glacial Valleys (approx. ¼ mile away); Whitebark Pines (approx. 5 miles away); Ancient Spirits (approx. 5.3 miles away); Pumice Desert (approx. 8 miles away).

 Also see . . .
 Before the Collapse.
 A waymarking.com posting with photos of the marker and additional information.
 (Submitted on March 3, 2013.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 8, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 340 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on February 8, 2013, by Don Morfe of Baltimore, Maryland. • Syd Whittle was the editor who published this page.
+This page was last revised on April 14, 2020.
+It was originally submitted on February 8, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 398 times since then and 26 times this year.
+Photos: 1. submitted on April 14, 2020.
+2, 3, 4. submitted on February 8, 2013, by Don Morfe of Baltimore, Maryland. • Syd Whittle was the editor who published this page.